jhuapl-bio/omics_workshop/README.md

 - `-v` Only show variants in our file
 - `-O` Type of output. we specify `z` afterwards for compressed:
   - `Output type: 'b' compressed BCF; 'u' uncompressed BCF; 'z' compressed VCF; 'v' uncompressed VCF [v]`
-- `-o` output filename set to `variants/miseq.vcf.gz`
+- `-o` output filename set to `variants/miseq.bcf`

 Since we need to index things for a downstream step from our vcf we then need to run:

 ```
-bcftools index variants/miseq.vcf.gz;
+bcftools index -f variants/miseq.bcf;
 ```

 - `index` is a subcommand to index the vcf file
-- `variants/miseq.vcf.gz; ` positional input for the vcf file.
+- `variants/miseq.bcf; ` positional input for the vcf file.
 An index file will be made in the same directory with the `.csi` extension.

 Congrats!
 You made your first variant-calling file.
 Let's take a look at the contents:

-**Hint** the output format is compressed!
+**Hint** the output format is compressed (`.bcf` extension)!
 That means we need to run `gzip` to view it.
 If we run `-d` (decompress) and `-c` the output will go to your stdout/stderr and only in your terminal contents.
 It wont make a file but allows us to quickly view things if we pipe it to `less`

 ```
-gzip -dc variants/miseq.vcf.gz  | less
+gzip -dc variants/miseq.bcf  | less
 ```

 To See contents: